-- 1. The applicant shall call for a compliance inspection after the above criteria are met. - 2.
-The Planning and Zoning Office shall schedule the compliance inspection. - 3.
-The inspection shall be performed using the following standards: - a.
+- A. The applicant shall call for a compliance inspection after the above criteria are met. - B. The Planning and Zoning Office shall schedule the compliance inspection. - C. The inspection shall be performed using the following standards: - a.
 Height: Custer County Zoning Resolution.
 The vertical distance from the highest point of the finished grade of the building perimeter to the high point of the building structure must not exceed thirty (30) feet.
-The maximum height limit for any structure in Custer County is thirty (30) feet. - b.
+The maximum height limit for any structure in Custer County is thirty b.
 Septic: Custer County Septic Regulations or Engineer Design specifications.
-The number of bedrooms and appliances shall be confirmed to verify sizing of the leach field and septic tank. - c.
-Setback: Custer County Zoning Resolution.
-Setback compliance shall be confirmed on all sides of the structure.
-If the setback distance is substantially over the current setback requirements, an estimate may be substituted. - d.
-Square footage: Custer County Zoning Application.
-The outside dimensions of the structure shall be measured to the nearest whole foot and compared to the square footage of the structure on the application. - e.
-Single-family dwelling: Custer County Zoning Resolution.
-Custer County allows one single-family dwelling per parcel of land unless a variance has been granted or the structures existed before zoning was adopted. - Water Show proof of a legal water source. - h.
-Electrical A copy of the appropriate State Electrical Inspection, Inspection: if necessary, shall be required before the compliance inspection is performed. - i.
-Plumbing A copy of the appropriate State Plumbing Inspection, Inspection: if necessary, shall be required before the compliance inspection is performed. - j.
-Access Verify that County Access Requirements have been Inspection: met.
+The number of bedrooms and appliances shall be confirmed to verify sizing of the leach field and septic tank.